PeterPerhac/cheat-sheets/study-notes/advanced-scala-with-cats.md

 Allows us to call `map` on functions, as it brings implicit definitions into scope to make functors out of functions.

+### Contravariant functors

+We can think of `map` as “appending” a transformation to a chain.
+The **contravariant** functor, provides an operation called `contramap` that represents “prepending” a transformation to a chain.

+`contramap` starts to make sense when we have a data types that represent tranformations.

 ## Monads